 (Before we begin, please note that Cait is pronounced like Cat.
 Meow!)

-The first thing everyone notices about me is my slight Belfast accent.
+The first thing everyone notices about me (aside from my mobility device) is my slight Belfast accent.
 I’ve had arguments with people over here who do not think it is slight, but I know if I went to Ardoyne, the Irish would just think I sounded Canadian.

 I was born in Verdun, Quebec, and am a citizen of Canada and Ireland.
 My Dad was born in Ulster, and came over here in 1965.
 My mother is a Polish-Canadian.
 Somehow, I came into this world as an Irish princess.
 I took on my Dad’s accent, and even though I grew up with my Polish cousins, I still ended up being culturally Irish.
-That might have also been because the area of Verdun I was raised in was filled with Irish Catholic kids who were often the first generation born in Canada.
+(Except when it comes to the use of garlic—there’s never enough garlic.
+FIGHT ME!)
+The area of Verdun I was raised in was filled with Irish Catholic kids who were often the first generation born in Canada.
 I had other friends with Irish inflections in their accents.

 The next thing you’d notice about me is that I am a cheerful soul with a whacky sense of humour.
 I love to laugh.
 I’m an extroverted tornado, yet the majority of my friends are introverts.
-They must all secretly hate me.
-(Okay, someone just said I’m introvert-friendly, so I’m acceptable.)
+I have been well-instructed on how to care for introverts, so let’s nobody panic!

 I have been a musician since I was 14, and have been singing since I was 2.
 My first bass guitar was an Ibanez Roadstar II that I named Ebaneezer, or Ebby, for short.
 I went through a phase in my 30s, which was my mid-life crisis, and ended up with five basses.
 Then I sold two at 41 and started playing drums.
 I so dig being a drummer.
 I own a Hart Dynamics mesh kit, and it is so great for someone like me.
 I have fibromyalgia and get very sore and stiff connective tissues.
 Nothing loosens me up like drums.
 I’ll sell all the furniture in my house before I sell Roxy (that’s the kit’s name.
 Get it?
 Roxy Hart…)